Family Matters: Home media

+Related media and spinoffs

+Urkel Saves Santa: The Movie!

-On September 1, 2021, it was announced an animated Christmas film Did I Do That to the Holidays?
-A Steve Urkel Story would air on Cartoon Network as part of the block ACME Night in 2022.
+On September 1, 2021, it was announced an animated Christmas film Urkel Saves Santa: The Movie! (originally Did I Do That to the Holidays?
+A Steve Urkel Story) was planned to air on Cartoon Network as part of the block ACME Night in 2022.
 It was set to be released on HBO Max.
-However, on August 22, 2022, it was announced the film will not be moving forward on HBO Max and will be shopped elsewhere due to the Warner Bros.
+However, on August 22, 2022, it was announced the film would not be moving forward on HBO Max and would be shopped elsewhere as a result of the Warner Bros.
 Discovery merger.
-Current bidders are Apple TV+, Hulu and Netflix.
+Warner Bros.
+Discovery instead released the film on digital on November 21, 2023.